It's all about the details.

 I have a background in journalism, and spent four years working with the children's education programs at a Seattle nonprofit.
 I completed the University of Washington's Editing Certificate Program in 2012 and the Children's Writing Certificate in 2016.

-My recurring projects include the monthly inflight magazines for a major U.S. airline and its smaller, regional carrier, children's book authors, and various materials for the Northwest Editors Guild.
+My recurring projects include the monthly inflight magazines for a major U.S. airline and its smaller, regional carrier, children's magazine and book authors, and various materials for the Northwest Editors Guild.

 I joined the board of directors of the Editors Guild as Vice President of Member Services in early 2016, and served as President in 2017.
 I also served as Sponsorship and Marketing/Communications chair for the Guild's 2017 Red Pencil conference.

 I prefer to work with nonfiction and children's literature and curriculum, but am trained to tackle nearly any project.
 I am not afraid to accept jobs slightly outside my comfort zone--you never know when a project may end up being so fun that it sparks a new interest.
 I am extremely detail-oriented and creative, and have been called a "Jill-of-all-trades" by coworkers.

 I adore fonts, get a kick out of marking errors with a red pen, and appreciate the smell of a freshly-printed newspaper or book.
 You know, the necessary qualities of one who deals with writing.